Introduction to journalism

 Anyone who wants a better understanding of journalism, such as press officers, editorial assistants, writers and others.

-Introduction to journalism training is available on an on-demand basis only, i.e. one-to-one or for your group, at one of our venues or yours anywhere in the UK.
+Introduction to journalism training is arranged on-request, i.e. one-to-one training or a course for your group, at one of our venues or yours anywhere in the UK.
 Scheduled (public) courses are not available.

 General course information